gerasoftdev/tasklist/README.md

 ## Intro

-This is a TypeScript monorepo containing the packages, and apps required for the Tasklist app to work.
+This is a TypeScript monorepo containing the packages, and apps required for the Tasklist app to work based on the blog series _From Idea to App_: **https://gerasoft.dev/blog/idea-to-app**

 ## Stack